Chapter 8: Bundling Your Pack

 First, stop the development server by pressing Ctrl+C in the terminal where it is running.

 Congratulations!
-You have now completed the entire end-to-end development cycle of a basic Worka AI Pack.
-You have learned how to:
+You have completed the end‑to‑end cycle of a Worka pack:

 - Set up your environment.